janwilmake/universal-mcp-oauth/packages/mcp-client-server-registration/client-authorization-steps.md

    ```
 2. Parse the response to extract `authorization_servers` array
 3. Select an authorization server from the list

+Fallback: if not available, assume authorization server is on same host

 ### 3. Authorization Server Metadata Discovery